CATS AVAILABLE FOR ADOPTION

 GILLEY is a sweet, petite girl.
 She is very gentle and loves being petted and having her head and chin scratched and her glossy black fur brushed.
 She LOVES to snuggle and rushes to get the best spot on your lap.
 She'll stay there until you move or her sister wants to play.
 Gilley likes to be part of the action and stays by your side to see what you're up to.

-HARLEY is bigger than her sister; she has large paws which could mean she’ll be a big cat.
+HARLEY is bigger than her sister and has big paws!
 She LOVES to play and chase feather wands, foil balls, laser lights, or anything else that looks like fun.
 Harley also likes to be brushed to keep her luxurious coat in top condition (she wears a tuxedo after all!), and purrs to motivate you to keep brushing.
 She has a way to tell you whether it's her cheek or her neck that needs attention next.

 Gilley and Harley came into SPCA's care as young kittens from outdoors.
 They love the indoor life and are purrrrrfect little ladies.
-They would do fine with a calm, cat-friendly dog and older kids in a home that isn’t too active.
+They need a quiet home and a patient caretaker who will give them time to settle in.
+A calm, cat-friendly dog and older children would be fine — as long as the home is generally quiet.
 In their previous foster home, Harley loved the dog so much that she'd plop down really close and knead on his fur.

 |Hurma & TonTon|

 HURMA is very playful and enjoys everyone's company.
 He loves to walk over his foster mom's lap and laptop when he wants attention!
 Hurma loves sitting at the top of the stairs waiting for his foster mom to come home and play!
 Hurma has the softest and fluffiest fur and purrs loudly when stretched out for a belly rub.
 Hurma is now on a special prescription diet for crystals in his urine and is doing well.
 He must stay on this diet indefinitely.